SnapperTT/sdl-stb-font/README.md

 For text that lasts more than one frame you should cache it with either `renderTextToTexture` or `renderTextToObject`.

+## How Does The Frontend/Backend Work?
+This consists of two parts - a font handling backend (classes named `sttfont_*`) and a SDL rendering frontend (`sdl_stb_*`).

+To make your own rendering frontend extend the relevent `sttfont_*` classes.
+See the SDL implementation for details.
+Its ~200 lines of code, all you have to do is take out the SDL specific stuff and put in your renderer specific stuff.

 How Do I?
 =========